rflamio/sturg-snps/README.md

 10. MiSeq_Sample_Data.csv: Metadata for haploid sturgeon.
 11. psv.txt: Text file of paralogous contigs identified in haploid dataset.

-Description of companion files for diploid sturgeon sequence data analyses (files needed for DiploidSNPProcessing.Rmd and SpeciesDiscrimination.Rmd:
+Description of companion files in DiploidDataAnalyses (files needed for DiploidSNPProcessing.Rmd and SpeciesDiscrimination.Rmd):
 1. AS_HiSeq_Barcodes.txt: Text file of barcodes for diploid sturgeon sequencing.
 2. HiSeq_1.1_IDs_Barcodes.txt, HiSeq_1.2_IDs_Barcodes.txt, HiSeq_1.3_IDs_Barcodes.txt, and HiSeq_1.4_IDs_Barcodes.txt: Text files for matching barcodes to sample IDs in diploid sturgeon.
 3. config.file: Script for trimming, mapping, and calling reads in diploid sturgeon.